impriyashankar/Careers-Landing-Page/README.md

 This page was one of the first draft layouts developed for the internal careers page of Inception Business Services.

 ## Technologies Used
 - HTML
 - CSS
+- jQuery -> Was used to add subtle fade effects to the page's elements.

 ## Screenshots